ZackyMrf/uploader_irys/README.md

 ## 📊 Output Files

-Setiap kali upload, script akan menghasilkan:
+Each upload generates:
-- `daily-upload.log` - Log semua aktivitas dengan timestamp
+- `daily-upload.log` - All activities with timestamps
-- `daily-report-YYYY-MM-DD.json` - Report detail upload dalam JSON
+- `daily-report-YYYY-MM-DD.json` - Detailed upload report in JSON
-- Gallery HTML di Irys dengan URL yang dipublish
+- HTML gallery on Irys with published URL

 ## 🔒 Security Notes

-- Jangan commit file `.env` ke repository
+- Never commit `.env` file to repository
-- Private key disimpan lokal, tidak dikirim kemana-mana
+- Private key is stored locally, never sent anywhere
-- Gunakan wallet terpisah khusus untuk upload
+- Use a separate wallet dedicated for uploads
-- Monitor biaya upload secara berkala
+- Monitor upload costs regularly

 ## 📝 Summary

-Script ini adalah **manual uploader** dengan opsi scheduler.
-Mode default:
+This script is a **manual uploader** with optional scheduler.
+Default modes:
-- ✅ **Manual**: `npm start` - Upload sekali lalu selesai
+- ✅ **Manual**: `npm start` - Upload once then exit
-- ✅ **Test**: `npm test` - Upload 3 gambar untuk testing
+- ✅ **Test**: `npm test` - Upload 3 images for testing
-- ⏰ **Scheduler**: `npm run schedule` - Auto upload harian (opsional)
+- ⏰ **Scheduler**: `npm run schedule` - Auto daily upload (optional)

-Perfect untuk upload batch gambar ke Arweave/Irys dengan gallery yang cantik! 🎨
+Perfect for batch uploading images to Arweave/Irys with beautiful galleries! 🎨

 ## License